 Australia needs more fuel stocks to increase our resilience to supply disruptions and protect consumers and the economy.
 A minimum stockholding obligation is the most efficient, and least distortionary way to achieve the construction of new storage and increase domestic fuel stocks.
 Minimum stockholding obligations are common within the international community, with nations such as Japan and the UK adopting this approach to national fuel security.

 Stocks can be called upon in times of crisis.
 Diesel is the most important and versatile fuel needed to cover us during a significant fuel supply disruption.
 It is vital for emergency services and is the backup power source for electricity generation in critical services like hospitals, water and sanitation and electricity generation in remote communities.

 The minimum stockholding obligation will require industry to hold a guaranteed minimum level of fuel stocks.
 The minimum for Australia’s jet and gasoline stocks will be held at current levels.
-However, the minimum level of diesel stocks will be increased by 40% by 2024, reflecting the importance of diesel to the economy.
+However, the intention is to increase the minimum level of diesel stocks by 40% by 2024, reflecting the importance of diesel to the economy.
 It is also the fuel our refineries have the lowest capacity to produce.

 The Australian Government will work together with industry as these stockholding measures are developed.

 Australian refineries are at risk of closure due to low margins.
 COVID-19, ageing infrastructure and regional competition have increased this risk.

 The Australian Government will therefore bring forward the support for refineries announced in the 2020–21 Budget.

 This recognises the fuel security benefits refineries provide to the Australian market.